timskillman/Marmalade_SDL2/README.md

 Objectives
 ==========
-The objective of this development is to simply replace Marmalade SDK with alternative classes of the same name and parameters (but certainly not the same code!)
+The objective of this development is to provide equivalent Marmalade classes to help developers use SDL2 as an alternative.

-However, to replace the Marmalade SDK entirely is a massive undertaking and YOUR SUPPORT is essential to achieve this.

-Sample Marmalade-SDL2 projects and Marmalade wrapper WILL be made available for you to try out very soon - so watch this space :)
+Sample Marmalade-SDL2 examples will be made available for you to try out very soon - so watch this space :)

 Extensions
 ==========